 - physical activity makes them worse

-An “aura” might precede a migraine, in which the person experiences flashing lights or other visual disturbances.
+An “aura” might precede a migraine headache, in which the person experiences flashing lights or other visual disturbances.

-A variety of factors that are specific to each person might trigger migraines.
+A variety of factors specific to each person might trigger migraine episodes.

-These factors may be emotional, physical, environmental, dietary, or relate to medication and include:
+These factors may be emotional, physical, environmental, dietary, or medication-related, and include:

-- flashing and bright lights, loud noises, strong smells
+- flashing and bright lights, loud noises, or strong smells

 - lack of food